danieltrpevski/Plasticity/README.md

 ymax_winh = 500
 tick_winh = 500
 ```
 In both Figures 12 and 13, all possible input configurations that can solve the NFBP are tested, and the results are averaged.
-This is done with the Python scripts:
+This is done with the two Python scripts, below.
+Set a folder and filename for saving the results as you need/wish.
 ```
 nfbp_inh_upto3_mpi.py
 nfbp_inh_sym_mpi.py
 ```
-The results are analyzed and averaged with the scripts:
+The results are analyzed and averaged with the scripts below.
+Use the correct folder and filename of the saved results.
 ```
 analyze_nfbp_upto3.py
 analyze_nfbp_sym.py